Consumer Information Disclosures

 Drug and Alcohol Policies and Prevention Programs: SUNY Upstate Medical University maintains strict policies against drug and alcohol abuse by our students, faculty and staff.
 The policy information is published in the Student Handbook and on the University website.
 The web page provides links to a wealth of information about illegal drugs, addiction, and local treatment providers.

-Federal Loan Disclosures: SUNY Upstate Medical University provides information on the University website and the students MyUpstate portal which includes a link to the on-line entrance and exit counselling processes available on the Federal Direct Loan and National Student Loan Database (NSLDS) websites.
+Federal Loan Disclosures: SUNY Upstate Medical University provides information on the University website and the students MyUpstate portal which includes a link to the on-line entrance and exit counseling processes available on the Federal Direct Loan and National Student Loan Database (NSLDS) websites.

 FERPA (Family Educational Rights and Privacy Act): This page contains our privacy policies, including policies related to the Federal Education Rights and Privacy Act (FERPA).
 Additional information is contained in the Student Handbook.